Amended by the Board the 4th day of March, 2021.

-The Board of Directors (the “Board”) of Standard Parking Corporation (the “Company”) shall appoint annually a compensation committee (the “Committee”) composed of not less than three non-employee, independent members of the Board, i.e., those directors who neither are officers or employees of the Company or its subsidiaries nor have a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and each of whom Is otherwise “independent” under the rules of The NASDAQ Stock Market, Inc. (“NASDAQ”), a “non-employee” director within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934 and to the extent deemed necessary or appropriate to administer “performance-based compensation” under transition rules within the meaning of Section 162(m) of the Internal Revenue Code (“Section 162(m)”), an “outside director” within the meaning of Section 162(m).
+The Board of Directors (the “Board”) of Standard Parking Corporation (the “Company”) shall appoint annually a compensation committee (the “Committee”) composed of not less than three non-employee, independent members of the Board, i.e., those directors who neither are officers or employees of the Company or its subsidiaries nor have a relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and each of whom Is otherwise “independent” under the rules of The Nasdaq Stock Market, Inc. (“Nasdaq”), a “non-employee” director within the meaning of Rule 16b-3 of the Securities Exchange Act of 1934 and to the extent deemed necessary or appropriate to administer “performance-based compensation” under transition rules within the meaning of Section 162(m) of the Internal Revenue Code (“Section 162(m)”), an “outside director” within the meaning of Section 162(m).

 The Board, by resolution of a majority of the directors, shall appoint (and may remove) the members of the Committee.
 All members of the Committee shall be literate in compensation and benefit-related matters.
 Such literacy shall be determined by the Board in its business judgment.

 The Committee shall serve at the discretion of the Board, and the Board shall have the power at any time to change the membership of the Committee and to fill vacancies.

 The purpose of the Committee is to, among other things, provide assistance to the corporate directors in fulfilling their responsibility to the shareholders to ensure that the Company’s executive officers and Board members are compensated in accordance with the Company’s total compensation objectives and executive compensation policy.
-The Committee shall (i) review and determine compensation policies, strategies, pay levels and forms of compensation necessary to support organizational objectives; (ii) review and determine bonuses for officers and other employees, (iii) review and determine stockbased compensation, (iv) review and discuss with management the Compensation Discussion and Analysis (“CD&A”) to be included in the proxy statement and annual report of Form 10-K; and (v) prepare the Compensation Committee Report regarding the Committee’s recommendation that the CD&A be included in such proxy statement and annual report, in accordance with applicable rules and regulations of Securities and Exchange Commission (the “SEC”).
+The Committee shall (i) review and determine compensation policies, strategies, pay levels and forms of compensation necessary to support organizational objectives; (ii) review and determine bonuses for officers and other employees, (iii) review and determine stockbased compensation, (iv) review and discuss with management the Compensation Discussion and Analysis (“CD&A”) to be included in the proxy statement and annual report on Form 10-K; and (v) prepare the Compensation Committee Report regarding the Committee’s recommendation that the CD&A be included in such proxy statement and annual report, in accordance with applicable rules and regulations of Securities and Exchange Commission (the “SEC”).

 The Committee’s policies should remain flexible to react to changing conditions and to ensure the Board and shareholders that: (i) the achievement of the overall goals and objectives of the Company can be supported by adopting an appropriate executive compensation policy and implementing it through an effective total compensation program, and (ii) the total compensation program and practices of the Company are designed with full consideration of all accounting, tax, securities law, and regulatory requirements.